 By ritual, I mean a set of daily / weekly actions that will help you reach your goals.
 Not sacrificing a goat or something.
 Define actions that will help you achieve a goal and make them into a habit.
 I personally use the Streaks app to help me keep track of everything I want to get done.
 For instance, I want to make it to the gym at least 4 times a week, read at least 3 nights a week, and make my bed every day (there’s a lifehack in making your bed).
 The reminders in Streak, as well as the haptic rumble you get when completing a task, help keep me on track.

 Remind yourself what you’re happy about, what you’re contributing to, things you’re proud of, and where you feel the love in your life.
-This forces you to mentally go through all of the positive things that you have going for you.
-Mentally listing these out will make whatever problems you’re dealing with more trivial by comparison.
+This forces you to mentally go through all of the positive things that you have in your life.
+Mentally listing these out will make whatever problems you’re dealing with seem more trivial by comparison.
 I make it a point to ask myself these questions in my head while I’m driving to work.
-Nothing puts a smile on my face more than thinking about the travels in my future, the projects I’m working on, and the impact of friends and family in my life.
+Thinking about future travels, projects I’m working on, and the impact of friends and family in my life helps keep me grounded and grateful.

 If you’re anything like me, chances are you’re not sleeping enough.
 If you don’t get your full 7 or 8 hours, it’ll massively affect your mood and your productivity.
 I use the Sleep Cycle app to track my sleep quality and make sure I’m getting fully rested.
 It keeps track of your movement and breathing to tell if you’ve hit REM sleep and how often you’re tossing and turning.
 Then, it’ll tell you how long you slept, the quality of sleep, how long you were in bed for, and more.
 There’s seriously an app for everything isn’t there?

 As a friend once told me, memories should not give you negative emotion.
-If you find that one memory is giving putting you in a bad mindset, it means you have an emotional wound that’s unresolved.
-If you make it a point to go back into that painful memory, relive it, and truly forgive yourself (and the other person, if applicable), you’ll find your happiness increase almost instantly.
+If you find that one memory is putting you in a bad mindset, it means you have an emotional wound that’s unresolved.
+If you make it a point to go back into that painful memory, relive it, and truly forgive yourself (and the other person, if applicable), you’ll find your mood improves almost instantly.
 I was surprised how well it worked for me!

 Eat Well & Exercise